martingenaizir/sb-audio-challenge/README.md

 docker compose up -d
 ```

-The service will be available at `http://localhost:8080`.
+The application will run at `http://localhost:8080`.

 ### Preloaded Data
 The database has **2 users**, which correspond to the IDs: `1` and `2`